ryanrkeller/CMS1-2210_ColesonHarrisonKeller/Homework/homework02/homework02.md

   3. Execute: The Arithmetic Logic Unit (ALU) executes the decoded instruction.

 13. What is the purpose of an ALU?
-- The purpose of the Arithmetic Logic Unit (ALU) is to perform operations on integers, including mathematical and bit-wise operations.
+- The purpose of the Arithmetic Logic Unit (ALU) is to perform operations on integers, including mathematical and bitwise operations.

 14. What is a register?
 - Registers are internal storage locations within the CPU.
 They are used to hold the address of the next instruction, data for an instruction from memory, or the results of an operation.